B-lr/colab/README.md

 Some essential feature engineering is applied to the data like transforming the date variable to datetime The data is filtered to required range from 2005 to 2014 And the factor of leap year is identified and removed in this section
+###logic applied
+  The code extracts record highs/lows from past years.
+  It computes 2015’s highs/lows separately.
+  It aligns indices to allow comparison.
+  It identifies record-breaking temperatures in 2015.